brassica-collective/handbook/content/brassica/handbook/Interim_processes/_index.md

  * An [interim decision-making process](decision_making_process) to help us make initial decisions together while cultivating a shared context from which to co-create more appropriate agreements for the each of the many types of decisions we hope to make together.
  * Some example [assembly facilitation processes](assembly_facilitation) that we can build upon together as we each take turns facilitating our gatherings.
  * An [interim transitional equity fund](te_fund) that we can use to pool our money to fund the development of formal legal & financial structures.
- * An [interim guidelines for onboarding](onboarding_process) to help us support new participants to gain the context and confidence to co-create our collective going forward.
+ * An [interim guidelines for on-boarding](onboarding_process) to help us support new participants to gain the context and confidence to co-create our collective going forward.